 Slovakia’s High Tatras National Park is abundant with about a hundred of magical alpine lakes and the most beautiful one is probably Green Lake.
 At least in our opinion.
 The reason is that while all the other alpine lakes are turquoise and deep blue, Green Lake (Zelené pleso in Slovak) has a unique color – surprise: green. 😛

 This unique gem of the Tatras can be accessed on several trails and of course, we chose the most strenuous one.
 But not because of our ego (not only because of that 😀 ).
 The real reason is that this long loop offers wonderful scenery all the way.
 Pretty lakes.
 A scenic route to Veľká Svišťovka pass.
 A challenging downhill section with breathtaking panorama all the way down to Green Lake.
 Last but not least an easy walk along a mountain creek in a charming valley to complete the loop.

 How to access the trailhead

 The trail starts from the village of Tatranská Lomnica.
 We parked our car in the huge parking lot at the base station of the gondola (no parking fee) and started looking for green signs on the trees as the first section of our hike was supposed to be on the green route up to the first lake, Skalnaté pleso (translated as Rocky Mountain Lake in English).

-We found no signs.
-Then we finally found blue signs.
+We found no sign.
+Then we finally found a blue one.
 Not good, that is a different route.
 So we just headed in the same direction as the gondola going up to Skalnaté pleso.
 The path was obvious and later we noticed the green signs, too.
 Fortunately, it’s hard to get lost during this first section of the hike because the trail goes parallel with the gondola.

 Want an easy way up?